sumanjs/suman/README.md

 * Q: Why dependency injection in Node.js?
 Isn't it a waste of time?
   A: Normally it is.
 Dependency injection is very useful in the browser and is used by both Angular and RequireJS.
 In Node.js we usually have all our dependencies or we can easily load
      our dependencies synchronously on demand with the require function.
 However, with test suites, it was until now impossible to load dependencies and values *asynchronously* before registering test cases.
-     DI allows you truly awesome ability to create and procure values asynchronously before running any tests run, and injecting them in any test suite you wish.
+     DI allows you truly awesome ability to create and procure values asynchronously before any tests are run, and injecting the values in any test suite you wish.

 ###Extra info